Lead Hazard Reduction Program

 Yes!
 A renter or landlord can apply, as long as the current occupant meets income eligibility and the property meets the other requirements.

-The Arizona Department of Health Services, Environmental Protection Agency, and Center for Disease Control and Prevention are good resources.
+The Arizona Department of Health Services, Environmental Protection Agency, and Center for Disease Control and Prevention are good resources to learn how about the health risks of lead exposure.

 I'm a contractor, how can I get involved?

 We are always accepting partners!
-For the Lead Hazard Reduction Program contractors need specific certifications and training, which the city will pay for so that you can participate.
-Email Alexa.Johnson5@tucsonaz.gov for more information.
+Lead Hazard Reduction Program contractors need specific certifications and training, which the city will pay.
+Email Phillip.Duran@tucsonaz.gov for more information.